 - The Museum has several programs for teens in Boston.
 The Museum's Teen Arts Council, a leadership development program for Boston teens, offers participants the opportunity to learn about art, culture and history, develop workplace skills and provides a broad range of exposures to a variety of career paths.
 The Council participates in the creation of programs for their teen peers and the general public.
 The Council has been in place for more than twenty years.
-Additionally, the Museum's STEAM Team program, based on the STEAM education platform (Science, Technology, Engineering, Art and Math) was developed in 2017 also for teen participants.
-Participants in the program have an opportunity for hands on learning in each of the five disciplines, both at the Museum and at local businesses and organizations. - The Museum has an ongoing relationship with the Boys and Girls Club of Boston, Boston Chinatown Neighborhood Center, Boys and Girls Club of Dorchester, United South End Settlement, the West End House, Boys & Girls Club of Allston-Brighton, etc. Through the Community Arts Initiative program, the Museum partners with numerous community sites, including many Boys and Girls Clubs in the City to engage individuals at after-school programs.
+Additionally, the Museum's STEAM Team program, based on the STEAM education platform (Science, Technology, Engineering, Art and Math) was developed for teen participants.
+Participants in the program have an opportunity for hands on learning in each of the five disciplines, both at the Museum and at local businesses and organizations. - The Museum maintains the Curatorial Study Hall program, as specialized project based internship allowing students to explore and delve into exhibition creation, interpretation and design.
+This program is in partnership with local youth empowerment organizations Becoming a Man (BAM) and The BASE.
+This program is comprised of residents of Boston. - Currently on view "Black Histories, Black Futures" exhibition is focused on works by 20th - century artists of color.
+More importantly it is curated by young scholars as part of the MFA's Curatorial Study Hall program.
+The young scholars work highlights areas of excellence within the museum's collection and lays foundations for the future. - The Museum has an ongoing relationship with the Boys and Girls Club of Boston, Boston Chinatown Neighborhood Center, Boys and Girls Club of Dorchester, United South End Settlement, the West End House, Boys & Girls Club of Allston-Brighton, etc. Through the Community Arts Initiative program, the Museum partners with numerous community sites, including many Boys and Girls Clubs in the City to engage individuals at after-school programs.
 These programs allow participants to access the Museum collection, as well as the art-making process through the creation of an original work of art displayed at the Museum. - The Museum partners with several local hospitals in its Artful Healing program.
-The program brings art-making workshops to patients and their families, providing a fun and creative experience for patients undergoing medical treatment. - The Museum maintains the landscaping, including tree maintenance, and snow removal of a variety of properties near the Museum, which are owned by the City of Boston.
-These properties include land between The Fenway and the Museum, the park on which the Endicott Memorial is located, Huntington Avenue.
-Additionally, the Museum has been donated annually to the Avenue of the Arts beautification projects to maintain the "greenscape" along the avenue.
+The program brings art-making workshops to patients and their families, providing a fun and creative experience for patients undergoing medical treatment.